IP Law at McKinney

 The Center also hosts a variety of speaker events specifically for students, typically over lunch, during which you’ll have an opportunity to learn and ask questions of lawyers who practice in IP.
 The Center also refers speakers for student association events.

 Three IP related student associations, the Intellectual Property Student Association, the Fashion, Art, and Design Law Society, and the Sports and Entertainment Law Society, are active at the Law School.
 The IP Center works closely with the IP student organizations, which are growing and enthusiastic.
 The IP Center refers speakers to the students.
-The IP Center's new facility on the Canal, just a short walk from the both the Law School and the heart of downtown Indianapolis, is proving to be a valuable resource for the Law School's IP students.

 The Center’s activities are a mix of the academic and the practical, coupling history and theory with concrete applications of doctrine to real-world issues relating to IP rights.
 While many areas of IP law are particularly fascinating on a doctrinal level, IP law is ultimately a means to broader societal objectives, such as innovation and creativity.
 Given the increasing importance of intellectual property to society, IP issues are ubiquitous throughout the legal world.
 Knowledge of this area is therefore beneficial to non-specialists as well, including future executives, litigators, business lawyers, judges, in-house counsel, government attorneys, and others.